xmtp/xmtp-js/packages/content-type-reaction/README.md

 This package provides an XMTP content type to support reactions to messages.

 > **Open for feedback**
-> You are welcome to provide feedback on this implementation by commenting on the [Reaction Content Type XIP](https://github.com/xmtp/XIPs/pull/23) (XMTP Improvement Proposal).
+> You are welcome to provide feedback on this implementation by commenting on the [Proposal for emoji reactions content type](https://github.com/orgs/xmtp/discussions/36).

 ## What’s a reaction?